mozilla/explainers/amount.md

 (thus a `false` value meaning always display decimals, which seems to be an author-unfriendly double-negative expression).
 Also the second `<amount>` example is missing a `value` element which we can infer from context should have been `value="2"`.

+The idea for an HTML `<amount>` element with a `units` attribute overall seems promising and worth exploring, expanding, and specifying.

+There is also an existing early stage [measure proposal](https://github.com/tc39-transfer/proposal-measure) in TC39 that, despite the imperative approach, may have some additional useful (researched) semantics to consider in a proposed declarative amount solution, such as compound units and separate major and minor units.

 ...